Nicoforero21/prototipo/README.md

 To connect the application to your Firebase project, you need to provide your service account credentials and your web app's API Key.

+**IMPORTANT:** The application will not function correctly until you have configured these environment variables in the `.env` file.

 ### 1. Service Account Credentials (for `FIREBASE_CREDENTIALS`)

 This is used for server-side operations (like creating users and sessions).